Foraging For Wild Tea

 ST JOHN’S WORT

 St John’s wort is a common yellow wildflower that grows across North America and Eurasia in sunny meadows and pastures.
-St John’s wort has long been considered a treatment for mild anxiety and depression and is the active ingredient in some over the counter natural medications here in the USA.
+St John’s wort has long been considered a treatment for mild anxiety and depression and is the active ingredient in some over-the-counter natural medications here in the USA.

 At high densities, St John's wort can be toxic to grazing livestock.
 This is because it contains the chemical hypericin, which increases the sensitivity of the skin to the sun.
 In the small quantities taken by humans in herbal medicines or tea, hypericin is perfectly safe.